 Uriah Boyd, Founding Member/Dancer/Choreographer, a Portland native, grew up surrounded by dance and music.
 At family gatherings when huge movement circles would form, she would scuttle to the outskirts and try not to be noticed.
 However, at the age of 11 when she attended da Vinci Arts Middle School, this changed immediately.
 Uriah found that she loved performing, and that dance helped her to feel like a social being after years of preferred solitude.
 Uriah's connection to movement only grew stronger as she did, and in high school she truly fell for dance as an art form, language, and coping mechanism.
 Years later, Uriah has continued dancing with and choreographing for companies and collectives around Portland such as The Jefferson Dancers II, Kemba Shannon Dance Ensemble, House of Aquarius, and now Rejoice!

-Bethany Harvey was born and raised in Portland, Oregon.
-She enjoys exploring a wide variety of dance styles, traveling the world, and immersing herself in different languages and cultures.
-Bethany is excited to dance with Rejoice!
-Diaspora Dance Theater as a way to integrate her passion for dance, social justice, and honoring the stories of underrepresented and under served populations.
+Bethany Harvey was born and raised in Portland, OR.
+She discovered her love for dance at age 10 when she began taking classes in tap, jazz, and baton.
+She continued growing her passion for dance and exploring different movement styles throughout high school and college; she was a member of the Jefferson Dancers and later Western Oregon University's dance program.
+Bethany enjoys dancing with Rejoice! as a way to integrate her passion for dance, social justice, and honoring the stories of underrepresented populations.
 Bethany joined Rejoice! for Ibukun/The Celebration in January 2017 and will be featured in many new choreographic works in UPRISE.